iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

 `Value::Stolen` is just a placeholder value that indicates (when you see it) that your code previously has accessed the same stack entry.
 It's necessary to have it (or in general some kind of a default value that is set by `std::mem::take/replace`) to "fix" ownership model.

 So then it was done and I started profiling it.
 At the very beginning it was incredibly slow, but I knew it, I had way too many `.clone()` calls in my code (in Rust that's a deep clone that is quite expensive in some cases).
-I added jemalloc and started profiling (`pprof-rs` <3), I removed most clones and got ~160-170K LOC/s.
+I added `jemalloc` and started profiling (`pprof-rs` <3), I removed most clones and got ~160-170 thousand LOC/s.

 Great, but I wanted more. ~20% of time in my benchmark was spent on this `std::mem::replace` call that swaps non-overlapping bytes.
 Initially I thought that I can't improve it (that's the fastest way to take the value AND to put a placeholder instead of it).
 At some point when I was writing C++ bindings I noticed that `sizeof(Node)` is 120 bytes (`Node` here is a C++ `Node` class) and it literally opened my eyes.